Before you buy your backpacking equipment, check out these popular myths to make sure you only buy the things that you really need.

 If you are new to hiking, it is likely that someone has already told you that you need to buy hiking boots.
 This is actually untrue; lots of long-distance hikers don’t wear hiking boots anymore!
 This is because hiking boots are quite heavy and big so they can be unpleasant to wear in hot weather.
 They also take a long time to dry when they get wet.

 This is why lots of hikers choose to hike in running shoes instead.
 Running shoes are lightweight and they dry quickly, so they are ideal for anyone who is hiking in a warm climate—but if you live in a cold, snowy area, hiking boots will be more appropriate.

-Two-person tents are designed for two people, so it is normal to assume that they can comfortably fit.
+Two-person tents are designed for two people, so it is normal to assume that they can comfortably fit two people.
 However, most of them are far too small for two people and all their hiking gear.
 Hikers tend to have a lot of hiking gear with them.
 Since there is very little floor room inside, all of the indoor space is dedicated to sleeping.

-So if you want to make sure that you buy a tent with room for two people and their hiking gear, invest in a three-person tent or start packing light.
+So if you want to make sure that you buy a tent with room for two people and their hiking gear, invest in a three-person tent or start packing lightly.

 Myth 5.
 You Need to Wear Head-to-Toe Professional Hiking Wear